 While not everyone chooses to divorce, many are not able to live with their spouse after learning they have cheated.
-Sutherland Law Firm serves clients in the Las Cruces, Albuquerque, and Alamogordo areas of New Mexico.
+Sutherland Law Firm serves clients in the Albuquerque, Albuquerque, and Denver areas of New Mexico.

 Our experienced divorce lawyers can guide you through the divorce or separation process with our expertise and compassion.
 We understand the mixed feelings that come with learning that your spouse is having an affair, and we can represent you the way you deserve.